Selena Gomez praised for reaction to losing Golden Globe

 Crime musical drama Emilia Pérez, directed by French filmmaker Jacques Audiard, has proved immensely divisive since its premiere at the Cannes Film Festival in May 2024.

-The plot of the Mexico-set film follows a lawyer Rita (Karla Sofía Gascón) who receives an unexpected offer from a fearsome cartel boss.
+The plot of the Mexico-set film follows a lawyer, Rita (Zoe Saldaña), who receives an unexpected offer from a fearsome cartel boss.

 After its premiere in Cannes, the film received a rapturous nine-minute standing ovation – but the critics were not as certain about the end result as audience members were; Emilia Pérez has received both five-star reviews as well as one-star reviews.